ZainRizvi/ZainRizvi.github.io/_posts/2020-07-06-the-interview-advice-no-one-gives-you.md

 * “What should I do to prepare for the interview?”
 * “What are the company values that would be good to highlight during the interview?”
+* "I'm interested in X, Y, & Z. What other companies are hiring?"
+(Only try this if the recruiter reached out to you first, they work for a recruiting agency, and you haven't had your interview yet)

 And be forthright about any problems you run into:
 * If you get sick the day before the interview, call up the recruiter and ask to reschedule.
 They want to test you when you're at your best!